raymondwqb/STAT-W4201/HW7/README.md

 The body weights of the chicks were measured at birth (i.e., time=0) and every second day thereafter until day 20.
 They were also measured on day 21.
 There were four groups of chicks on different protein diets.

+Categorize ‘weight’ as a binary variable, with Weight Group = 1 (or Low), if weight > 215 mg, and 0, Otherwise.

 ### Problem 1
 #### Consider comparing Diet Levels 1 and 4 on Day 21.
 > (a).
 Determine whether there is association between Diet and Weight,